Taylor Fire & Rescue

 Taylor Fire Department Junior Firefighter Program

-The Junior Firefighter Program was instituted by the District of Taylor Fire Department as a training program for young men and women, ages 16 to 18 interested in serving their community and preparing to become active firefighters upon reaching the age of 19.
-At age 19, the Junior Firefighter is eligible to become a full time member of the Taylor Fire & Rescue Service.
-If you are interested in becoming a Junior Firefighter please fill out a Junior Firefighter Application and contact Chief Albury at the numbers or email above.
+The Junior Firefighter Program was instituted by the District of Taylor Fire Department as a training program for young men and women, ages 14 to 18 interested in serving their community and preparing to become active firefighters upon reaching the age of 19.
+At age 19, the Junior Firefighter is eligible to become a full-time member of the Taylor Fire & Rescue Service.

 The recipients of this award have been: